gauloish/.dotfiles/README.md

 ## Windows

-Open a PowerShell terminal as Administrator and change the execution policies:
+Open a PowerShell Terminal and change the execution policies:

 ```powershell
 Set-ExecutionPolicy RemoteSigned